Fencing at the 1920 Summer Olympics – Men's épée

-The men's épée was a fencing event held as part of the fencing at the 1920 Summer Olympics programme.
+The men's épée was a fencing event held as part of the fencing at the 1920 Summer Olympics programme in Antwerp, Belgium.
 It was the fifth appearance of the event.
 A total of 80 fencers from 13 nations competed in the event, which was held from August 20 to 23, 1920.
 Each nation was limited to eight fencers, down from 12 in 1908 and 1912.
 Of the six fencing events, the only one in which Nedo Nadi did not win a gold medal was the one in which he did not compete.
 Instead, a trio of Frenchmen (Armand Massard, Alexandre Lippmann, and Gustave Buchard) swept the medals.
 It was Lippmann's second silver medal in the event, he having previously taken second in 1908; he was the second man to win multiple medals in the individual épée.

 Background

 This was the fifth appearance of the event, which was not held at the first Games in 1896 (with only foil and sabre events held) but has been held at every Summer Olympics since 1900.

 Four of the eight finalists from the 1912 Games returned: silver medalist Ivan Joseph Martin Osiier of Denmark (who competed in seven Games from 1908 to 1948), fourth-place finisher Victor Boin of Belgium, seventh-place finisher Léon Tom of Belgium, and eighth-place finisher Martin Holt of Great Britain.
 The French and Italian teams, both of whom boycotted the 1912 Games over separate rules disputes, returned, including 1908 silver medalist Alexandre Lippmann.

 Czechoslovakia and Egypt each made their debut in the event.
 Belgium, Great Britain, and the United States each appeared for the fourth time, tied for most among nations.